LeNomDesFleurs/Laminaria/README.md

 # *Laminaria*, a compagnon for [ORCΛ](https://github.com/hundredrabbits/Orca)

-Laminaria is polyphonic Terminal based audio synth made in Rust.
+Laminaria is a polyphonic Terminal based audio synth made in Rust.

 This is a learning repo, goals are :
  - Receive MIDI